 After King Jeroboam II died, his son Zachariah reigned.
 We conclude our lesson today with God’s promise to King Jehu being fulfilled.
 If you remember, God promised that King Jehu’s children to the fourth generation would sit upon the throne of Israel because he destroyed Ahab’s family as God had commanded him.
 Remember the generations after Jehu: Jehoahaz, Jehoash (Joash), Jeroboam II, and Zachariah.
 Zachariah was the fourth generation to sit upon the throne after King Jehu.
 We conclude our history today with Shallum, the son of Jabesh, who conspired against Zachariah and killed him to reign in his stead.

-Y2Q1 Lesson 8 in full
+Y2Q1 Lesson 8 Children’s Worksheets

 If you are doing these lessons and would like a craft idea, see the following: